The Fat Dollar Money Saving Tip - Inexpensive Gift Ideas

 Use a free program, like Audacity (http://audacity.sourceforge.net/), and record something that will be special or useful : a love letter to your spouse, a narrative about a special memory that you share, a read-aloud of a child's favorite book, a performed song, all the grandchildren saying a special hello, or even the sounds of something that would be meaningful to the recipient - such as the wind and ocean waves at your beach, or the gurgles of their newborn baby.

-Save the recording on a CD as an MP3 or use a program like Windows Media Player or a free CD Burning program (About.com has a good article on The Top 5 Free CD Burning Programs).
+If the recipient still uses a CD player, then save the recording on a CD as an MP3 or use a program like Windows Media Player or a free CD Burning program (About.com has a good article on The Top 5 Free CD Burning Programs).
 While you can buy special labels to dress up your CD, I'd recommend neatly marking the CD with a Sharpie pen.